loomio/loomio-docs/policy/src/privacy/index.md

 - __Restore__ can be used to reverse the discard action before the 90 day period has ended, bringing a record back to it's normal state.
 - __Delete__ will immediately and irreversibly delete a record.
 When a record is deleted, it cannot be restored.

 Our application database has 4 day point-in-time recovery, meaning that 4 days after you delete a record, we have no way to recover it.
-We do not offer a record recovery from database rollback, if you __discard__, then __delete__ a record in Loomio, it's gone.
+However, to be clear, we do not offer record recovery from this database rollback.
+If you __discard__, then __delete__ a record in Loomio, we will not access this facility to restore your record.

 ## Deleting your user account